codycarroll/regression_f24/README.md

 - Rigorously identify and manage outliers and influential observations and understanding the potential implications of leaving them uncensored;

-- Be able to modify regression models to encourage fitted residuals to more closely conform to the assumptions that underlying classical regression, i.e., handle multicollinearity, heteroscedasticity, autocorrelation, a non-normal error term, and specification errors;
+- Be able to modify regression models to encourage fitted residuals to more closely conform to the assumptions that underlying classical regression, i.e., handle multicollinearity, heteroskedasticity, autocorrelation, a non-normal error term, and specification errors;

 - Understand how to use dichotomous dependent variables, indicator (or dummy) independent variables, and interaction terms;